Pivoting, Tunneling, and Port Forwarding

 Important: ICMP tunneling would only work when ping responses are permitted within a firewalled network.

 We will use the ptunnel-ng tool to create a tunnel between our Ubuntu server and our attack host.
-Once a tunnel is created, we will be able to proxy our traffic through the ptunnel-ng client
+Once a tunnel is created, we will be able to proxy our traffic through the ptunnel-ng client.
+We can start the ptunnel-ng server on the target pivot host.

 1. Install ptunnel-ng in the attacker machine: